jstabille/pewlett_hackard_analysis/README.md

 The purpose of this analysis is to address the aging workforce at Pewlett Hackard.
 In order to account for this, I have been tasked with identifying employees who are most likely to retire soon by their title and employees who could transition to a part-time mentorship program compared to just retiring.

-Analysis performed using PostgreSQL tool.
+Analysis performed using PostgreSQL, pgAdmin, and Quick DBD tools.

 ### Current Storage of Data